Osmagtor/Dump-Verifier/README.md

   2. Click on the `Request` button.
   3. Wait for the page to redirect you to a download (this may take a while).
   4. Click on the `Download` button.
   5. Click on the `Upload No-intro` button and select all the `DAT` files you downloaded at once.
-Any previously `DAT` files previously uploaded will be deleted and the new ones will be processed.
+Any previously uploaded `DAT` files will be deleted and the new ones will be processed.
 * A button to verify the currently selected game file(s).